Primary Care Clinic

 Georgia Southern University Health Services provides consultation and vaccination recommendations for those students preparing for international travel.
 These visits need to be scheduled through the Primary Care Clinic.

-Health Services will provide allergy injections to currently enrolled students.
+Health Services will administer allergy injections, immunization injections, and other approved injections (including Xolair) to currently enrolled students.
 Georgia Southern faculty and staff may receive allergy injections at Health Services after payment of a semester fee for this particular service.

 Health Services provides an on-site medical laboratory to provide timely, accurate laboratory procedures in support of clinical evaluation and diagnosis.
 The lab is a moderate complexity CLIA (Clinical Laboratory Improvement Act) approved lab.